Game trails towards water in African savannas

 Mixed game trails

-If just considering animal trails leading us to water sources, there are three different types of them.
-Firstly, mixed game trails, which are meandering through the savannah.
-They contain mainly hooves of different antelopes and other herbivores, interspersed with paw marks and bird tracks.
+If we consider animal trails leading us to water sources, there are three different types.
+Firstly, there are mixed game trails, which meander through the savannah.
+They contain mainly the hooves of different antelopes and other herbivores, interspersed with paw marks and bird tracks.

 Elephant trails

 Secondly, there are elephant trails.
 They are like highways in the bush or savannah and easy to spot even over rocky areas.
 Typical elephant trail width will be from 1m (3 feet) to about 1,5 meters (5 feet) wide.
-There is often a smooth ground surface due to the flexible soles and weight of elephants.
+There is often a smooth ground surface due to elephants’ flexible soles and weight.
 And there is also far less meandering compared to mixed game trails.
-Such elephant highways are also often used by other animals, both herbivores, as well as carnivores.
-By far smaller versions of elephant trails will be the territorial trails of Rhinos, which we disregard in the article.
+Such elephant highways are also often used by other herbivores and carnivores.
+Smaller versions of elephant trails will be the territorial trails of Rhinos, which we disregard in the article.

-Although elephants will drink at least once a day, their trails are difficult to judge into which area (feeding, drinking, or resting) they lead.
+Although elephants will drink at least once a day, their trials are challenging to judge into which area (feeding, drinking, or resting) they lead.
 Therefore, a generalization is not possible.
-Always the lay of the land, combined with the surrounding vegetation has to be considered.
+The lay of the land, combined with the surrounding vegetation, always has to be considered.
 But if finding on the elephant trail the correct direction towards the water, the water problems are solved.
-Because elephants will always drink clean water and if not available, will dig in the sand for clean water in sufficient quantities.
+Elephants will always drink clean water and, if it is not available, will dig in the sand for clean water in sufficient quantities.

 Hippo trails

-And thirdly, Hippo trails show two distinctive rows of tracks.
-Which was already described in our article about the dangers of hippos on land.
-When standing in front of a game trail in the savannah and wondering where to go to find water, it is necessary to determine, which type of trail it is.
-Either a mixed trail, or elephant trail, or from hippos.
-If from hippos, it’s great, as they are always close to water.
+Thirdly, Hippo trails show two distinctive rows of tracks, which we already described in our article about the dangers of hippos on land.
+When standing in front of a game trail in the savannah and wondering where to go to find water, it is necessary to determine which type of trail it is: a mixed trail, an elephant trail, or a trail from hippos.
+If it is from hippos, it’s excellent, as they are always close to water.
 Just follow them opposite to feeding areas on land.

 That leaves us with mixed game trails.
 And there are some parameters, which will help us solve the equation.
-One of them is, that grazers have to drink daily, whereas browsers do not.
-Grazers for example are Blue Wildebeest, Zebra, or Impala.
-Browsers for example are Eland, Kudu, or Klipspringer.
+One of them is that grazers must drink daily, whereas browsers do not.
+Grazers, for example, are Blue Wildebeest, Zebra, or Impala.
+Browsers, for example, are Eland, Kudu, or Klipspringer.

-Seeing a trail with the tracks of grazers, not the direction of where the hooves are pointing is important, but the confluence with other mixed game trails.
-These merging trails form typical Y-shapes, from which the single resulting trail is leading towards water.
-In a typical flat savannah country, either single waterholes or linear water lines (sandy creeks) with only certain access points will provide the life-saving liquid.
+Seeing a trail with the tracks of grazers, not the direction of where the hooves are pointing, is essential, but the confluence with other mixed game trails.
+These merging trails form typical Y-shapes, from which the single resulting trail leads toward the water.
+In a typical flat savannah country, single waterholes or linear water lines (sandy creeks) with only specific access points will provide the life-saving liquid.
 Therefore, all game trails will converge towards these single points.

-And one more piece of information is important: Following mixed game trails with Zebra tracks on it will lead you to clean water.
-Because Zebras are very finicky and will only drink the cleanest available liquid.
+One more piece of information is essential: Following mixed game trails with Zebra tracks will lead you to clean water because Zebras are very selective and will only drink the cleanest available liquid.

 Lessons learned from animal trails towards water: